Jim Spagg: Public-access television program

-Spagg also swore throughout and showed himself defecating.
+The program also featured profanity and footage of Spagg defecating.

+Removal from the air

 In May 2003, after nearly 11 years on the air, Jim Spagg's Sex Show was removed by Portland Cable Access (PCA) after Spagg defecated live on the show.
-He was suspended for a year; the official reason given was broadcasting copyrighted material, violating the public-access channel's broadcast standards.
-The copyrighted material in question was a series of clips filmed by PCA itself with on-the-street testimony about PCA.
+He was suspended for a year; the official reason given was the broadcast of copyrighted material, which violated the public-access channel's broadcast standards.
+The material in question consisted of clips filmed by PCA featuring on-the-street testimony about the organisation.

-"He simply took property and used it as his own, against our rules and federal law," says Carl Kucharski, PCA's executive director.
+PCA executive director Carl Kucharski said, "He simply took property and used it as his own, against our rules and federal law."

 Public reaction and media attention

 The Portland-area public often found Spagg's public-access show while flipping through cable TV channels.
 His show elicited complaints from viewers, particularly those with children, who were upset that his program ran during the day.
-Despite public outcry to remove his program from PCA, it was not possible due to freedom of speech protection for public-access programming.
+Despite public calls for the program's removal from PCA, it remained on the air because of freedom-of-speech protections for public-access programming.
 Spagg frequently defended his program as art, and appeared on KATU's Town Hall program, where he defended his right to appear nude on television as freedom of speech.
 He was also featured on the national television news show A Current Affair.

 Jim Spagg died of leukemia on May 8, 2004, at the age of 64 in Portland.
 At the time, he was running for mayor of the city.
 He received several hundred votes.